Causal Sets and an Emerging Continuum: The trouble with causal sets

 At least for causal manifolds,\footnote{The technical requirement is that the spacetimes be past and future distinguishing, a slightly weaker condition than the absence of closed causal curves.} though, the same information is contained in the causal structure---that is, which points are to the past and future of which others---and the local volume element \cite{HKM,Malament}.
 This suggests a very different discrete picture, that of a causal set \cite{Bombelli}.

 Loosely speaking, a causal set is a collection of discrete points with prescribed causal relations, but no other structure.
 This naturally fits the requirements of \cite{HKM,Malament}: the causal structure is given, and the volume of a region is simply the number of points in contains.
-More precisely, a causal set is a partially ordered set, where $x\prec y$ is interpreted as ``$x$ is to the causal past of $y$,'' with two added conditions:\\[-4ex] \begin{itemize} \item[--] Causality: there are no distinct points $x,y$ such that $x\prec y$ and $y\prec x$ (in some conventions, this follows from demanding $x\not\prec x$); \item[--] Discreteness: for any $(x,y)$, the set $\{z|x\prec z\prec y\}$ has finitely many points. \end{itemize} The set $\{z|x\prec z\prec y\}$, denoted as $(x,y)$, is sometimes called the interval or order interval, and is the discrete analog of a causal diamond, the intersection of the future of $x$ and the past of $y$.
+More precisely, a causal set is a partially ordered set, where $x\prec y$ is interpreted as ``$x$ is to the causal past of $y$,'' and the standard antisymmetry condition (``there are no distinct points $x,y$ such that $x\prec y$ and $y\prec x$'') becomes a statement of causality.
+One further postulate is added:\\[1ex] -- Discreteness: for any $(x,y)$, the set $\{z|x\prec z\prec y\}$ has finitely many points.\\[1ex] The set $\{z|x\prec z\prec y\}$, denoted as $(x,y)$, is sometimes called the interval or order interval, and is the discrete analog of a causal diamond, the intersection of the future of $x$ and the past of $y$.
 Such intervals will reappear later as building blocks of causal set invariants.

 This is an attractive picture, perhaps the simplest possible version of a discrete spacetime.
 Before we get too excited, though, we should remember that the spacetime around us doesn't look discrete.
 So we must first ask how well a causal set---or perhaps a quantum superposition of causal sets---can approximate a continuum spacetime.